fygar256/general-assembler-axx/README.md

 Uppercase and lowercase letters are accepted as the same from the assembly line.

 The lowercase letters in operands, error_pattern, and object_list are variables.
 The value of the expression or symbol that corresponds to the lowercase alphabetic position in the operands is assigned to the variable.
-Lowercase letters a~n represent expressions, and o~z represent symbols.
+Lowercase letters from a to n represent expressions, and from o to z represent symbols.
 Reference variables in error_pattern and object_list.
 The special variable in the expression is $, which represents the current location counter.
 ・error_pattern
 error_pattern uses variables and comparison operators to specify the conditions that cause an error.